Top 5 Ways To Improve Your Climbing

 These days the disconnect between indoor and outdoor climbing seems greater than ever and the biggest challenge is adapting your skills to the rock.
 Use your warm-up climbs to focus on ‘technique drills’; e.g: precise feet, straight arms, relaxed grip, fluid movement and deep breathing.

-Try to visit new walls and expose yourself to as much variety as possible rather than ‘lapping’ the same old stuff.
-If possible, try to train endurance on a leading wall to keep the associated skills (clipping, resting etc.) topped up and help you to keep your head in gear for fall.
+Try to visit climbing spots and expose yourself to as much variety as possible rather than ‘lapping’ the same old stuff.
+If possible, try to train endurance on a leading route to keep the associated skills (clipping, resting etc.) topped up and help you to keep your head in gear.

 Above all else, remember to enjoy the process as you are most likely to improve when you’re having fun!